codylane/ci-pyenv/README.md

 * If you have a `test-requirements.txt` file in the project root directory then `enable-pyenv` will install those requirements into your virtualenv.
 * If you have a `setup.py` file in the project root directory then `enable-pyenv` will `pip install -e .` into your virtualenv.

+* Before we can initalize a new pyenv virtualenv we have to first tell it what the name of our project is and what python to use.
 ```
 sed -i.bak -e 's/%%PROJECT_NAME%%/my-special-project/g' -e 's/%%PROJECT_PYTHON%%/2.7.15/g' .ci/enable-pyenv
 .ci/init-pyenv